 Fortunately, this area is large enough to have everything you need to get settled in a new house and start getting connected to the community.
 As you might guess, our first few weeks here have been a mix of setting up a house and trying to explore and keep a little one busy.
 Here are a few of our go-to places that have been helpful for getting settled and keeping our spirits up during our move.

-- The Coral Ridge Mall.
-While you’re out, stop by the mall on Coral Ridge Avenue.
+While you’re out, stop by the Coral Ridge Mall on Coral Ridge Avenue.
 (It’s connected to Target!)
 Grab some new clothes for your job interviews or the kids’ first day of school, or just take a break and enjoy some of the many entertainment options.
 In addition to tons of stores, the mall houses the Iowa Children’s Museum, a movie theater, a carousel, an indoor play area, and an ice skating rink.
 Perfect for getting the kids excited about their new home!

-- Iowa City Public Library.
 Little ones’ patience runs out quickly, and they can only handle so much unpacking before they need to get out of the house and have some fun.
-The library, with its amazing children’s area, is a lifesaver on those days.
+The Iowa City Public Library, with its amazing children’s area, is a lifesaver on those days.
 Kids can enter the children’s area via a secret slide entrance, make-believe in a playhouse made of books, play with all sorts of toys, and, of course, peruse a large selection of books.
 Be sure to check some out to keep the kids busy at home when you have to get back to business.
 On days when you’d like more structure, the library keeps a full calendar of events, with lots of options for storytimes and other programs for kids of all ages.
+There are several other libraries in our area, so check out our guide to Library Story Times and Kids’ Programs for more options.

-- Pedestrian Mall in downtown Iowa City.
 When you’re done at the library, be sure to exit out of the doors facing the Ped Mall and let the kids burn off some energy on the playground.
 Even adults need an occasional break from the chaos of moving, and the Ped Mall is the perfect place to enjoy one.
 Check out all the great local shops, grab some coffee or a sweet treat, or even skip cooking dinner when you can’t find your pots and pans, and choose from a ton of restaurant options.
-Being out among lots of people and appreciating all the local businesses is sure to help you feel more at home before too long.
+Being out among lots of people and appreciating all the local businesses in the Downtown District is sure to help you feel more at home before too long.

 And of course, make time to meet people to help stave off any homesickness.
 Be sure to check out our list of community groups as a built-in way to make new friends!